2013 Venezuelan presidential election: Audit demands

-The electoral commission declared that the results of the election were "irreversible" after the planned post-election audit of a random selection of 54% of votes turned up no problems when comparing the electronic vote with the paper ballot totals.
-Nevertheless, Capriles refused to concede defeat and raised accusations of fraud, demanding an audit of the remaining 46% of the votes.
+The electoral commission declared that the results of the election were "irreversible", after the planned post-election audit of a random selection of 54% of votes turned up no problems when comparing the electronic vote with the paper ballot totals.
+Capriles refused to concede defeat and raised accusations of fraud, demanding an audit of the remaining 46% of the votes.
 Reuters on 18 April said that "[Capriles] has so far publicly presented little in the way of smoking-gun evidence to show the vote was stolen, though his campaign alleges more than 3,000 irregularities from armed thugs in polling stations to mismatches on tally sheets."
 Following a telephone conversation between Capriles and Maduro, the latter publicly promised he would permit an additional audit to be conducted on the 46% of votes not already audited.
 Maduro also claimed that Capriles proposed a "pact," which he rejected.

-On 19 April the CNE agreed to audit the remaining 46% of votes which had not already been audited.
+On 19 April, the CNE agreed to audit the remaining 46% of votes which had not already been audited.
 This was initially accepted by Capriles, who said he believed this second audit would vindicate his fraud claims.
-Capriles later rejected the audit, after his demands that the audit include the electoral registry as well as the voting records themselves - with detailed examination of voters' signature and fingerprint records - was rejected by the CNE as "impossible".
+Capriles later rejected the audit, after his demands that the audit include the electoral registry as well as the voting records themselves – with detailed examination of voters' signature and fingerprint records – was rejected by the CNE as "impossible".
 Capriles said that without an audit of the electoral registry, an audit of the votes was "a joke".
 The CNE's audit of the remaining 46% of votes is to be completed between 6 May and 4 June.

 Capriles appealed to the Supreme Court on 2 May 2013; they denied the appeal on 7 August 2013.